kwautztretschke/LED-Strip-Controller/kicad/boards/led_controller/README.md

 # MOSFETs

+We have previously used:

-6A N-Channel depletion type
+* IXTH6N50D2 6A N-Channel depletion type

-IXTH6N50D2
+Competitor (Hardware store brand) controllers use among others:
+* 09N03 25V N-Channel Enhancement Mode MOSFET
+ID = 50A

+* A2SHB N-Channel Enhancement mode MOSFET
+ID = 2,1A
 # Wiring

 The fourth transistor is connected to GPIO2, which is high at boot.